-That was a VERY successful strategy for me, and not only helped me survive the real estate crash, but actually helped me build up a substantial little war chest to begin funding my own deals (without transaction funding) AND start acting as a transactional funder myself for other investors in my area.
-It wasn’t until the market stabilized, and prices begin to increase, that I began to see how short sales could be an incredible lead source for renovation properties…and with MUCH larger paychecks than just same day flips.
+That was a VERY successful strategy for me, and not only helped me survive the real estate crash, but actually helped me build up a substantial war chest to begin funding my own deals AND start acting as a transactional funder myself for other investors in my area.
+It wasn’t until the market stabilized, and prices begin to increase, that I began to see how short sales could also be an incredible lead source for renovation properties…and with MUCH larger paychecks than just same day flips.

-The first short sale deal that I converted into a traditional “fix & flip” property was located in a little patio home community on the North side of town, that is known for elderly residents, which of course means….CASH BUYERS.
+The first short sale deal that I converted (post-market crash) into a traditional “fix & flip” property was located in a little patio home community on the North side of town that is known for elderly residents, which of course means….CASH BUYERS.
 The property was owned by an elderly couple in their 90’s, who had since moved to Mississippi and could no longer afford the home.
 We started out with the same old process we had always used, and tied up a $95,000 cash buyer to flip it to, while we negotiated an offer in the $70k’s with the bank.

 We ended up settling with the lender to purchase the home for $72,500 (on a balance of $150k) plus we had to pay off a junior lien of $3,000, so we were into the home for just over $75,000.
 After about $18,000 in repairs, we turned around and sold the property for $129,900 (full price offer) after just ONE DAY on the market.
-After closing costs, holding costs, and real estate fee, we made a profit of $25,038.47.
+With closing costs, holding costs, and real estate fee, we made a profit of $25,038.47.
 Not bad for a couple months worth of work!

 Check Out Some More of Our Success Stories at the Links Below!